-So, is it ethical to buy diamonds?
-The answer is complicated.
-Mining’s environmental and human impact are well known and substantiated.
+So, is it ethical to buy natural and mined diamonds?
+The answer is no. Mining’s environmental and human impact are well known and substantiated.
 Some stones sourced from mining are even conflict diamonds or blood diamonds.
 If you would like to learn more about blood diamonds check out our article about blood diamonds and where they come from.

 If we still can’t convince you to stay away from mined diamonds, be sure to conduct avid research before making any purchases.
 Better yet, choose a lab grown diamond or a diamond alternative instead.
 These types of diamonds aren’t associated with any type of unethical practices and harmful environmental impact.
 So, if you want to be sure that your diamonds are ethically and sustainably sourced, go guilt free with lab grown diamonds.